shotstack/php-demos/README.md

 - **serve-api/destination.php** -
     Shows how to exclude a render from being sent to the Shotstack hosting destination.

+### Template examples

+- **templates/create.php** -
+    Create a reusable template with a placeholder that can be rendered with different merge field values.

+- **templates/get.php** -
+    Get a stored template by template ID.

+- **templates/render.php** -
+    Render the template created using `templates/create.php` using its ID and merge field.

 ---

 ### Requirements